initframework/initframework/README.md

 # initframework
-👌🏽 A simple web framework for php developers.
+👌🏽 A Simple Web Framework for PHP Developers.